How to Prepare Images For a Training Dataset?

 • using real images, similar to the ones you will then send to the API for classification or prediction

 Following these steps, you are all set to start training and recognising right away.
-You can hop right in to it here.
+You can hop right into it here.
 If you have any questions, please contact us.

 Michal Lukáč, Ximilar

-Michal Lukáč ML Engineer & Co-founder
+CEO, ML Expert & Co-founder

-Michal is a co-founder of Ximilar and a machine learning expert focusing mainly on image recognition, visual search and computer vision.
+Michal is a CEO of Ximilar and a machine learning expert focusing mainly on image recognition, visual search and computer vision.
 He is interested in science, loves reading books and Brazillian Jiu-Jitsu.

 Related Articles